chasebk/code_IQSO_MLP/README.md

 # Improved Queuing Search Optimization for Global Search

+## Full experiment with Benchmark Functions Test
+* In the file: full_experiment.pdf

 ## How to read our repository
 * utils: includes helper functions (objective functions used in meta-heuristic algorithms)
     * We have also built a framework for benchmark functions (such as unimodal, multimodal, composition, ...
 CEC 2014, ...)